 Should I Take the AANP or ANCC Certification Exam?

 As family nurse practitioner students and adult-gerontology nurse practitioner students near the end of their programs, most arrive at the following question: Which certification exam should I take?
-As the leader in NP certification preparation, APEA has developed a deep understanding of the differences between the two exams.
+As the leader in NP certification preparation since 1997, APEA has developed a deep understanding of the differences between the two exams.
 This article contains an overview of the exams as well as details on particular differences between the two.
 Your decision about which exam to take depends on your preferences and career plans.

 Two Certifying Bodies for FNPs and AGNPs

 NP certifications in family and adult-gerontology primary care roles are available from two credentialing bodies, the American Association of Nurse Practitioners Certification Board and the American Nurses Credentialing Center.
 Each organization and its certification offerings are outlined below.

 The American Association of Nurse Practitioners (AANP) is a national membership organization representing NPs.
 The AANP Certification Board (AANPCB) is an independent nonprofit organization incorporated separately from AANP.
 AANP members receive a $75 discount on AANPCB certification applications.

 AANPCB national certification examinations are competency-based exams for nurse practitioners that reflect their knowledge and expertise in the role and population area of education.
 The AANPCB family NP and adult-gerontology primary care NP certification programs are accredited by the Accreditation Board of Specialty Nursing Certification (ABSNC) and the National Commission for Certifying Agencies (NCCA).
 Certifications available from AANPCB are family nurse practitioner (FNP), adult-gerontology primary care nurse practitioner (A-GNP), and emergency nurse practitioner (ENP).